AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 For more information on how to build audiences through Platform-derived segment definitions, read the [Audience Builder UI guide](/help/segmentation/ui/segment-builder.md).

-Specifically, you need to create and use two audiences at different steps of the use case, as shown in the image below.
+Specifically, you must create and use two audiences at different steps of the use case, as shown in the image below.

 ![Audiences highlighted.](/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/images/audiences-highlighted-in-diagram.png){width="1000" zoomable="yes"}